 Each party signing below hearly represents of the agreeting and date set forth below.
 Each party signing below hearly represents and warrants that such party is sophisticated and openionoid in financial and business matters and, as a result, is in a position to evaluate and participate in the business and administration of the Participate in the business and administration of the Participate in the business and administration of the Participate.
 Date Date 2) Please their one of the following distribution potions I riect to receive distributions on a quarterly basis in the amount of \$ I elect to have my quarterly distribution reinvested in the Partnership.
 2) Please check one of the following secretified investor choices: I aim an accredited investor as defined below.
 I am not an accredited investor.
 The following would qualify as an accordited investor. (i) A person with an individual net worth, or together with his or her spouse a combined as worth, in excess of \$1,000,000.
-Net worth means the cases of total assets at fair market value, including home, home menishings and automobiles, over total liabilities. (ii) A person with an individual income (realurate of any income attributable in his or he spouse) in excess of \$200,000 in each of the past two years, and that he or she reasonably expects to have misdividual income in excess of \$200,000 iluring this year.
-Individual income means adjusted gross income, as reported for federal income tree purposes, less any income attributable to a spouse or to properly owned by a spouse, increased by the following amounts (but not including any amount attributable to a spouse or to properly owned by a spouse). (i) the amount of any tax-exempt interest income received under Section 103 of the United States Internal Revenus Code of 1986, as amended (the "Code"). (ii) the amount of losses claimed as a limited partner in a limited partnership as a posted on Schedule E of form 1984, (iii) any deduction dained for depletion under Section 612 et seq. of the Code and (iv) any amount by which income from long-term capital gains has been reduced in univing at adjusted gross income pursuant to the provisions of Section 1992 of the Code. (iii) A person that together with his or her spoors, had a combined income in excess of \$300,000 in each of the past two years, and reasonably expects to have a combined income in excess of \$300,000 during this year.
+Net worth means the cases of total assets at fair market value, including home, home menishings and automobiles, over total liabilities. (ii) A person with an individual income (continuity of any income attributable in his or he spouse) in excess of \$200,000 in each of the pact two years, and that he or she reasonably expects to have an individual lancame in excess of \$200,000 ituring this year.
+Individual lancame means adjusted gross income, as reported for federal income tree purposes, less any income attributable to a spouse or to properly owned by a spouse; (i) the amount of any tax-exempt interest income received under Section 103 of the United States internal Revenue Code of 1986, as amended (the "Code"), (ii) the amount of losses claimed as a limited partner in a limited partnership as a proposed or Schedule E of form 1040, (iii) any deduction defined for depletion under Section 611 of seq. of the Code and (iv) any amount by which income from long-term capital gains has been reduced in univing at adjusted gross income pursuant to the provisions of Section 1202 of the Code. (iii) A person that together with his or her spoors, had a combined income in excess of \$300,000 in each of the past two years, and reasonably expects to have a combined income in excess of \$300,000 during this year.